DualBrain/MinskVB/README.md

-# BASIC

-BASIC for .NET
+# BASIC for .NET

-Building a BASIC compiler for .NET using VB.NET on .NET Core (currently targeting 3.0).
+Building a BASIC compiler from scratch targetting .NET Core (v3) using VB.NET.

 ## History